 I’m a lucky woman.
 I live on the bank of a river that winds languorously through a marsh to the sea.
 My summers are shared with geese, ducks, heron and gulls, visible from my deck and kitchen windows.
 Cows graze in the field across the river and Mavillette Beach is a pleasant walk away.

-My studio is located in my barn and is open to the public during the warm months, by chance or appointment.
+My studio is located in my barn during the warm months, in my house for the cold months.
 During the winter there are fewer birds, the cows leave the field (I pretend that they all spend the winter in the barn) and the summer people withdraw like a receding tide.
 My productive hibernation begins.
 For many years, in the past, I spent winters in Boeblingen, Germany with my husband, Dieter, before he passed away in 2019, but now I stoke the fire in my woodstove and relax.

 As a Gemini, the duality of this summer/winter lifestyle is appealing.
 My favourite pastimes of reading, writing and painting are possible.
 I think and I play, often allowing humour to seep into both writing and painting.